Chicone/backup_wine_analysis/README.md

 - Python scripts for classification, visualization, and model evaluation
 - Dockerfile to package and deploy everything in a consistent way

-For more general information and for a guide on how to use the interface, refer to the documentation in the *wine-analysis-package* and *wine-analysis-web-interface* branches.
+For more information refer to the documentation in the *wine-analysis-package* branch.
+For a guide on how to use the interface look at the *Docs* panel of the interface itself.

 ---